liuup/ShallowJail/README.md

 We collected all experiments logs and they could be downloaded from [Google drive](https://drive.google.com/file/d/1Qu3pEfdQDkjHmNd90UxRhnTNExURIL2N/view?usp=sharing).
 It's about 180M.
 Feel free to analyze it.

 # 4. Citation
-If you have any questions, please start a issue or contact shangliu@louisville.edu.
+If you have any questions, please start a issue or contact shang.liu@louisville.edu.

 If you find this code useful, please consider citing:
 ```